chuongmep/bim42.github.io/_posts/2017-09-08-revit-and-bimsync-just-got-a-room-together.md

 You can already download the plugin on the [Autodesk App Store](https://apps.autodesk.com/RVT/en/Detail/Index?id=3115102317642496559&appLang=en&os=Win64).

 As usual, the entire source code is [available on Github](https://github.com/simonmoreau/bimsync4Revit), feel free to use it on your own project.
-Don&#8217;t hesitate to report on any issue you might have with this plugin, there is always a lot of room for improvement.
+Don't hesitate to report on any issue you might have with this plugin, there is always a lot of room for improvement.